dependabot/dependabot-core/README.md

 | `Dependabot::PullRequestCreator` | Creates a Pull Request to the original repo with the updated dependency file.                 |
 | `Dependabot::PullRequestUpdater` | Updates an existing Pull Request with new dependency files (e.g., to resolve conflicts).      |

+## History

+Dependabot and Dependabot Core started life as [Bump][bump] and [Bump Core][bump-core], back when Harry and Grey were working at [GoCardless][gocardless].
+We remain grateful for the help and support of GoCardless in helping make Dependabot possible - if you need to collect recurring payments from Europe, check them out.

 ## Contributing

 We'd love to see the following improvements to Dependabot Core: